mainkoon81/Study-09-MachineLearning-A/README.md

 Thus, we say:
  - Step_00: **split** on data - training set & `real testing set`.
  - Step_01: **train** our model within Cross-Validation frame - 'train-test','train-test','train-test','train-test','train-test'...AVG!
-   - Note: Split the training set again(into training and testing), but keeping track of the size of testing sets to find the best **model complexity** (degree 1?
-2?
-3?)
+   - Note: Split the training set again(into training and testing), but keeping track of the **size** of testing sets'.
+We don't know the best 'K' value yet.
    - Note: Prior to validation work, solve the problem of over/underfitting, using 'learning curve'.
      - Of course, when we train our model with small size of data, testing with CrossValidation will throw large size of error !
-     - Eventually, we can decide the optimal size of training or testing set.
+     - Eventually, we can decide the optimal size of training or testing set for better modelling.
+And this hints the best 'K' value.
  - Step_02: **select** and work with the best model
     - Note: In each fitting on 'train & test', use our **traditional validation metrics**, then find the AVG.
  - Step_03: **test** the best model with our `real testing set`: Fit and validate, using our **traditional validation metrics** again.